paulshonowo/secure-auth/README.md

 - **Rate limiting** to prevent brute-force attacks
 - **Audit logs** for all authentication events
 - **Drop-in Express middleware**, ready to install
+- **⚠️ Note: The default implementation uses an in-memory store for demonstration and development.
+For production use, connect Secure Auth to your own database.

 ## Security & Logging